saraabdollahi/LaSER/language_specific_embedding/README.md

 ### Input format

-The supported input format for embedding is an edgelist with the following columns (*See the edgelist file*):
+test The supported input format for embedding is an edgelist with the following columns (*See the edgelist file*):

 	node1 node2 weight